Antártica Chilena Province: Territory recognition

-The South American portion of the territory is internationally recognized as part of Chile; however, the Commune of Antártica, which encompasses most of the area of the province, is disputed.
+The South American portion of the territory is internationally recognized as part of Chile.
+However, the Commune of Antártica, which encompasses most of the area of the province, is disputed.
 It forms the Chilean claim to Antarctica, stretching south of the 60th parallel to the South Pole.
+This region of Antarctica claimed by Chile overlaps with land claims by Argentina and the United Kingdom.

 The Commune of Antártica is practically uninhabited except for research stations of various countries, although Chile maintains a permanent civilian population at Villa Las Estrellas (near Frei Montalva Station), including women and children, a small school, and even a bank, in order to support its territorial claim of the area.
 The official population for the area as of the census 2002 is 130 (115 male, 15 female).
 This does not include the staff of non-Chilean bases in the area.

 According to the Chilean argument, its claim to Antártica Chilena is as old as Chile itself.
-The Tordesillas Line established a west/east division of colonial territories between Portugal and Spain.
+The Tordesillas Line established a west–east division of colonial territories between Portugal and Spain.
 On the first organization of the new conquered territories, Charles V, ruler of the Spanish Empire assigned to Pedro Sancho de la Hoz control over Terra Australis, which included the Southern part of South America, Tierra del Fuego Archipelago, and all southern undiscovered territories (Terra Australis Ignota).
 This gobernación eventually merged with other territories in the Captaincy General of the Kingdom of Chile.